dhakamada/terraform/README.md

 ## Terraform

-The sequency of commands to make deploy
+The sequency of commands to make a deploy
-Sequencia de comandos para fazer o deploy
 - init - download dependencies
 - plan - validate how the infra will be configured
 - apply - deploy and provider resources